alteryx/alteryx-open-src-update-checker/README.md

 ## Installation
 Install with pip

-	python -m pip install "featuretools[featuretools_update_checker]"
+	python -m pip install "featuretools[update_checker]"

 ## Disable Checker
-- You can easily disable the update checker by changing your environment variables to include the following:
+- You can disable the update checker by changing your environment variables to include the following:
 ```yaml
 FEATURETOOLS_UPDATE_CHECKER=False
 ```